INSPIRED BY REFUGEE YOUTH

 Like most children my age in the U.S., I grew up playing games on handheld devices and gaming systems, which led to my interest in learning how to program.
 I aspire to build games, use my creativity to work and build meaningful applications.
 Since sixth grade, I have immersed myself into building my programming skills and learning the Java language, hoping to incorporate my knowledge into something productive.

 I joined a class to learn programming on the weekends, which cost a considerable amount of money.
 After taking the class for about six months, I had a decent understanding of the Python programming language.
 Python proved to be the foundation for my programming knowledge, as it helped me grasp Java too even though it is a much harder language.
 Unfortunately for many people, the ability to afford classes and attend every week isn't easy because of financial, safety, transportation or other barriers.

-Working with Muhammed and meeting his family was truly a life changing experience.
-Muhammed is a sharp student and learned the programming concepts quickly.
+Working with Mohammed and meeting his family was truly a life changing experience.
+Mohammed is a sharp student and learned the programming concepts quickly.
 We engaged over Skype and email as he continued to make progress.
-I hope to stay in touch with Muhammed and help him pursue his interest in software programming.
-My humble thanks to PRERNA for widening my view of the world and providing an opportunity to participate in this incredible mission and help make a difference in Muhammed’s life.
+I hope to stay in touch with Mohammed and help him pursue his interest in software programming.
+My humble thanks to PRERNA for widening my view of the world and providing an opportunity to participate in this incredible mission and help make a difference in Mohammed’s life.